In the Turkey-Saudi tussle, how Pakistan was snubbed

 Pakistan's Army Chief General Qamar Javed Bajwa and ISI DG Lt.
 General Faiz Hameed during their visit to Riyadh failed to get an audience with Crown Prince Mohammad bin Salman.
 Instead they got to meet with defence minister Khalid bin Salman bin Abdulaziz.

 This prompted Shah Mahmood Qureshi to dash to China with the hope that he would get the support that was refused to Pakistan by Saudi Arabia.
 Pakistan has been trying to rake up the Kashmir issue on the international forum and the visit by the General to Saudi Arabia was in connection with this.
-However he failed to get any support from Saudi Arabia on this issue and this prompted Qureshi to go to China and make out his case.
+However, he failed to get any support from Saudi Arabia on this issue and this prompted Qureshi to go to China and make out his case.

 Saudi Arabia and Turkey are battling for supremacy in the Islamic world.
 Pakistan has been backing Turkey over Saudi Arabia in this battle and has been trying to build a new Islamic group that also includes, Iran, Qatar, Pakistan and Malaysia.